thoughtpolice/dev-randomdotorg/README.md

 make
 ```

-And afterwords you should now have a shiny `randomdotorg.ko` kernel
+And afterwords you should have a shiny `randomdotorg.ko` kernel
 module!
 Load it with `insmod`:

     $ sudo insmod randomdotorg.ko